 - Always use coupons.
 I’d never consider buying a new mascara, bottle of shampoo or even tube of lip balm without first scouting around for a coupon.
 You can look for makeup coupons in the Sunday paper, online or via drugstore rewards programs.

 - Enroll in rewards and loyalty programs.
 Speaking of drugstore rewards, if there are stores where you shop regularly, definitely sign up for their loyalty programs.
 For every $50 on beauty products I spend at CVS, I get a $5 coupon.
 When I shop through Sephora.com, I’m earning points towards discounts and free products.
-(Here is a link to a TV segment I did last fall on beauty rewards programs.)

 - Find freebies.
 Sometimes drugstores will offer events through which you can get freebies.
 For example, right now you can get a free skin cancer screening, courtesy of Aveeno, Rite Aid and the Skin Cancer Foundation, via the Aveeno Road to Healthy Skin Tour.
 I attended one of these free screenings a few years ago and walked away with Aveeno freebies plus coupons.
 When you shop through the Sephora site, you are allowed to choose up to three free samples to be sent with your purchase.
 I always choose moisturizers so I can keep those packets in my purse for when my hands are feeling dry.
 It’s a free way to get single-use moisturizer.